opensupporter/osdi-docs/petitions.md

 # Petitions

-This page defines Petitions, Petition Signatures
+This page defines Petitions, Petition Signatures.

+Petitions are actions that have a target.
+Activists are asked to sign the petition to add their name to a common letter directed at the target.

 ## Petitions